Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Model specification

 \section{Model specification}

-\fi Before the presentation of our novel parameter pruning scheme in Section~\ref{sec:pruning}, we will first formally specify the probabilistic model of our Bayesian neural network in this section.
+\fi Before the presentation of our novel parameter pruning scheme in Section~\ref{sec:pruning}, we will first formally specify the probabilistic model of our BNN in this section.
 Then in Section~\ref{sec:inference}, the probabilistic inference procedure used to perform computations in this model is elaborated upon.